dekadans/bagatelle/README.md

 Bagatelle ships with:

 - Symfony's [event based](https://symfony.com/packages/EventDispatcher) [HTTP processing](https://symfony.com/packages/HttpKernel) and [routing](https://symfony.com/packages/Routing)
+- HTTP interaction using either [HttpFoundation](https://symfony.com/packages/HttpFoundation) or [PSR-7](https://www.php-fig.org/psr/psr-7/)
 - [Console application](https://symfony.com/packages/Console) support (also Symfony)
 - Templating using [Twig](https://twig.symfony.com/)
 - [PHP-DI](https://php-di.org/) as dependency injection container
 - [Monolog](https://seldaek.github.io/monolog/) for logging
+- Basic exception handling

-Additionally, basic error handling is implemented and a simple authentication solution is prepared but without any details implemented.
+- Simple authentication solution is prepared unimplemented

 In other words, things that are good to have for most use cases.

 ### What's _not_ included?

 Everything else.
-So no databases, no session management, no caching and no validation.
+So no databases, no validation, no session management and no caching.
 That's for you to add yourself :)

 ### Should I use Bagatelle?